 ½teaspoondried thyme

-1cupunsweetened Almond milk, VERY cold + 2 Tbsps!(You can use whole milk or your favorite plant-based milk!)
+1cupunsweetened Almond milk, VERY COLD + 2 Tbsps!(You can use whole milk or your fave plant-based milk!)

 BEEF FILLING: